 The yeast propagation station is a device where the pure culture of brewer’s yeast is multiplied in a sterile wort usually under aseptic conditions.
 A brewery that owns a propagation station does not need to buy infected yeast and does not depend on its competition, from whom it would otherwise take the yeast.

 II.5 DRY HOPPING

 Dry hopping is part of the beer production process which is often used in the United Kingdom, Scandinavian, North-American or Australian breweries.
 The hop is added to the finalized cold beer in beer tank before bottling or directly during the beer tapping process.
-We offer the Hop Gun – a typical equipment for dry hopping of beer which is used in the most breweries for production of dry-hopperd beer types.
+We offer the Hop Extractor – a typical equipment for dry hopping of beer which is used in the most breweries for production of dry-hopperd beer types.